 The competition gave filmmakers with fun, unique and innovative ideas that incorporated MINI’s ‘Forever Unexpected’ manifesto, the chance to make their idea a reality!

-The winner of AACTA Pitch: Forever Unexpected presented by MINI was OUR GREATEST ESCAPE, from Loani Arman and Kelly Hucker.
+The winner of AACTA Pitch: Forever Unexpected presented by MINI was OUR GREATEST ESCAPE, from Loani Arman.

-Loani and Kelly will bring OUR GREATEST ESCAPE to life thanks to MINI’s contribution of up to $15,000 towards their film’s production.
-The pair will also receive:
+Loani brought OUR GREATEST ESCAPE to life thanks to MINI’s contribution of up to $15,000 towards their film’s production.
+The prize includes:

 - A $5,000 cash prize

 - Up to $15,000 towards the production of the short film